andyruwruw/andyruwruw.com/README.md

 The images were purchased from [craftwork.design](https://craftwork.design/)!
 They have some pretty solid sets.

-I organized the graphics by layers and converted it from the Adobe Illustrator files they came as into SVGs, from there it was just a matter of animating the separate layers.
+The illustrations were provided in multiple formats, including Adobe Illustrator files.
+I separated the graphics into the layers, and rendered them as a SVG.
+From there it was just a matter of animating the separate layers.

-The graphics can be found in src/assets/graphics as React components.

 ### Tilt and Scroll